Evadne Price: Astrology

-Evadne Price had a parallel career as a broadcaster during the early years of British television.
+Price had a parallel career as a broadcaster during the early years of British television.
 Her afternoon horoscope show called "Fun with the Stars" led to regular appearances on the lunchtime chat and music show Lunchbox, with Noele Gordon.
 Price was dubbed the "new astrologer extraordinaire" for twenty-five years for the SHE magazine and published a successful collection of these columns as SHE Stargazes.
-When she and her husband retired to their native Australia in 1976, Evadne Price wrote the monthly horoscope column for Australian Vogue.
+When she and her husband retired to their native Australia in 1976, Price wrote the monthly horoscope column for Australian Vogue.

 She also appeared weekly on the ITV Central evening news magazine show with a 5-minute astrological reading, and she would always close with the catchphrase "think lucky and you'll be lucky".

 Final years

-Evadne Price died on 17 April 1985 in Sydney, Australia, aged 96.
-Evadne Price has an unfinished autobiography which was to have been named Mother Painted Nude.
+Price died on 17 April 1985 in Sydney, Australia, aged 96.
+Her unfinished autobiography was to have been named Mother Painted Nude.

 Posthumous reputation

 In the year of Price's death, a selection of the Jane Turpin stories was published as Jane and Co, with an introduction by Mary Cadogan (London: Macmillan, 1985).

 In 1989, Not So Quiet... was republished to acclaim by The Feminist Press, New York, and later by Virago in the UK.

 The Feminist Press edition included a discursive afterword by Jane Marcus, which explained much of the story of the book's origins, but the back cover describes it as 'a scathing firsthand account of war from the point of view of women actively engaged in it', which may have allowed some readers to overestimate its authenticity.